StreamingDataApps/swimos-docs/src/_tutorials/transit.md

 #### <a name="creating-a-web-agent"></a>Creating a Web Agent

-We will now create a barebones Web Agent for the vehicle entity.
+We will now create a barebones Web Agent for the vehicle entity, <a href="https://github.com/swimos/tutorial-transit/blob/main/server/src/main/java/swim/transit/agent/VehicleAgent.java">VehicleAgent.java</a>.
 To do that, we’ll start by extending `AbstractAgent` and override the `didStart()` method:

 ```java
 package swim.transit.agent;